Category Archives: Greek Royals

 Princess Katherine (on her father’s knee) with her family, c1919. (standing – Princess Helen, Prince Paul, Princess Irene; sitting – Prince George, Queen Sophie, King Constantine I). source: Wikipedia

-Katherine was then sent to England to continue her studies, attending the North Foreland Lodge in Kent.
+Katherine was then sent to England to attend the North Foreland Lodge in Kent to continue her studies.
 Following her education, she returned to Florence, living with her mother and sisters, and becoming close to the Italian Royal Family.
 She also maintained close contact with her Greek relations, and in 1934, served as a bridesmaid at the wedding of her cousin, Princess Marina of Greece, to Prince George of the United Kingdom, Duke of Kent, in London.
 Katherine returned to Greece in 1935 when her brother George was restored to the throne and worked as a nurse with the Greek Red Cross at the outbreak of World War II.
-Once again forced to flee, the family left Greece in April 1941, traveling to Crete, then to Alexandria, Egypt, before settling in Cape Town, South Africa in July 1941.
-There, she returned to nursing at a hospital in Cape Town, particularly caring for soldiers who were suffering from blindness.
+Once again forced to flee, the family left Greece in April 1941, traveling to Crete and then to Alexandria, Egypt, before settling in Cape Town, South Africa in July 1941.
+There, Katherine returned to nursing at a hospital in Cape Town, particularly caring for soldiers suffering from blindness.

 The family left South Africa and returned to Egypt in 1944, and in May 1946, Katherine decided to join her brother George who was living in exile in the United Kingdom.
 While traveling onboard the RMS Ascania, she met Major Richard Campbell Andrew Brandram, an officer in the British Royal Artillery, who was traveling home on leave from his position at the British Embassy in Baghdad, Iraq.
 The two quickly fell in love and were engaged three weeks after returning to Britain.
 Despite Brandram being a commoner, the engagement was met with approval and great happiness by the Greek royal family.
 King George II, however, asked them to keep the engagement private due to the unstable political situation in Greece at the time.
 In September 1946, the monarchy was again restored, and Katherine accompanied her brother back to Athens.